 The Sole Designator Model

 To address the concerns described above, the CCWG-Accountability recommends implementing a Sole Designator model.
-Under California law, the Sole Designator only has the statutory power to appoint and remove individual ICANN Board Directors or the entire Board, which is a requirement of the CCWG-Accountability and the CWG-Stewardship.
+The Sole Designator will have the statutory power to appoint and remove individual ICANN Board Directors or the entire Board, which is a requirement of the CCWG-Accountability and the CWG-Stewardship.
 This removes the concerns related to unintended and unanticipated consequences of the additional statutory powers associated with a member.
+Other powers, such as the power to approve or reject amendments to the Articles of Incorporation and Bylaws may be provided to a Sole Designator.

 Given that the right to inspect, as outlined in California Corporations Code 6333, is not a statutory right of a Designator, and that the community felt this was a critical requirement, the CCWG-Accountability recommends this right be granted to Decisional Participants in the Empowered Community in the Fundamental Bylaws.